-Dulal Borthakur is a Professor of molecular biology and biotechnology in the Department of Molecular Biosciences and Bioengineering, University of Hawaii, Honolulu, Hawaii, USA.
+Dulal Borthakur is a Professor of molecular biology and biotechnology at the Department of Molecular Biosciences and Bioengineering, University of Hawaii, Honolulu, Hawaii, USA.
 He was a student of Professor A. W. Johnston at the John Innes Institute, Norwich, England.
-He received his Ph.D. degree in molecular Biology in 1987 from the University of East Anglia, Norwich.
+He received his Ph.D. degree in molecular biology in 1987 from the University of East Anglia, Norwich.
 Before joining the University of Hawaii at Manoa in 1989, he worked as a Postdoctoral Researcher in the laboratory of Professor Robert Haselkorn at the University of Chicago for two years.
 During that time, he worked on the filamentous nitrogen-fixing cyanobacterium Anabaena.
-His major research interest has been molecular biology of nitrogen fixation in tree legumes.
-His current research is primarily on genetic engineering of Leucaena leucocephala, a tree legume that is used as a nutritious fodder in many tropical and subtropical countries.
-Another interest of his laboratory is to develop recombinant subunit vaccines against Mycobacterium tuberculosis.
-He teaches molecular biotechnology to both undergraduate and graduate students.
-He is the Chairman of the Molecular Biosciences and Bioengineering Graduate Program.
-He is also an Editorial Board Member for Applied and Environmental Microbiology.
+His major research interest has been in molecular biology of nitrogen fixation in tree legumes.
+His current research is primarily on biochemistry of mimosine metabolism and genetic engineering of Leucaena leucocephala, a tree legume that is used as a nutritious fodder in many tropical and subtropical countries.
+He teaches molecular biotechnology and molecular cell biology to both undergraduate and graduate students.
+He is also an Editorial Board Member for Symbiosis.